 Visit the Toddler Time board on

-January 2015 We introduced a quieter, gentler storytime for families of children with special needs.
-This is a smaller storytime with only 12 children.
+In January 2015 we introduced a quieter, gentler storytime for families of children with special needs.
+This is a smaller program with only 12 children.
 Stories are aimed at a preschool audience but any age child is welcome.
 We sing songs, read books with hands-on flannel activities, and play with bubbles!
-There is time available after the program for parents to chat and share resources.
-Watch for upcoming dates soon...

 The Library has an After School Program …come and join the fun!!!
 Offered since 1987, this free program is for children in kindergarten – 4th grade.
 Bus transportation from schools to the program is provided, parent pick up is at 5pm.
 Attendance is one day a week.

 Join us for games, snacks, library scavenger hunts, book clubs, read to the dogs, outdoor play and special events like Iditarod in the park, movies and popcorn & so much more!